 Safeguarding is not just about protecting children from deliberate harm.
 It relates to aspects of school life including:

 Are you concerned that a child is being abused or neglected?

 If you are concerned about a child and you feel they are being abused, neglected or at risk of abuse/neglect, then you should consider making a safeguarding child referral.

 Contact Blackburn with Darwen Children's advice and Duty Service (CADS) for confidential advice and consultation.
 Monday to Friday 08.45-17.00 please call:

 If you are calling outside these hours please contact our Emergency Duty Team on 01254 587547.

-You can contact the Blackburn with Darwen Local Safeguarding Children Board by following this link:
+You can contact the Blackburn with Darwen Local Safeguarding Children Board, which is now part of Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP). by following this link:

 You can also report your concerns online:

 NSPCC 0800 800 5000